-Lankford presses lingering 'questions' regarding 2020 presidential election 'need to be answered'
+Lankford insists lingering questions about 2020 presidential election 'need to be answered'

 CLICK HERE TO GET THE FOX NEWS APP

-Lankford pressed that the inauguration of the president has to be conducted on Jan.
-20, according to the United States Constitution.

-"The two things that are certain in the Constitution and the law, we have to have an inauguration on the 20th of January, and the states have to make the decision," Lankford said.
+"The two things that are certain in the Constitution and the law, we have to have an inauguration on the 20th of January, and the states have to make the decision," Lankford said Monday.

 "That is not Congress’ job, that’s the state’s job.
 But, we do think there is information that has not been addressed, and we should pause and be able to address that, because these issues are not going away.
 For the sake of the country coming together at the end of the election, let’s address these issues now."